 The New Era of Automation

-Today, automation is emerging at rates most can barely keep up with—in most every industry.
+Today, automation is emerging at rates most can barely keep up within almost every industry.
 One of the main ways in which automation has changed is through the use of devices, new technology, and the Internet.
 The control factor has essentially evolved.
 For example, rather than controlling your car manually, many new vehicles offer automated driving features.
 Rather than managing your thermostat from the home, you have the option of adjusting the temperature remotely on your smartphone while you are away.
 While TV remote control is nothing new, remote control of nearly everything in your home and around you is only recently possible (in the last decade).

 How Automation is Changing Our Everyday Lives